Computers and internet access

 You can also book a computer session online.
 To do this, you’ll need your library card number and PIN.

 Book online for libraries in Christchurch or Poole.

 Using our computers

 Anything saved on our public computers is automatically deleted once you sign out.
-So make sure you save your work to a USB flash drive or CD.
+So make sure you save your work to a USB flash drive or online storage.

 You’re welcome to use your own flash drive, but if your device needs to install software or its own drivers it may not work on our computers.

 Free high-speed wifi is available at all our libraries, so you can access the internet on your own mobile device.

 You do not have to be a library member to use our free wifi, but you will need to read and accept the terms and conditions of use.

 Printing is not currently available via our wifi network.